 We’ve previously blogged about why the colour blue dominates technology, and the same thinking can be applied to any sector or business type.
-As experts in technology, manufacturing and engineering, our branding process is driven by our significant experience and insight into these sectors.
+As an expert strategic branding agency in technology, manufacturing and engineering, our branding process is driven by our significant experience and insight into these sectors.

 The examples below show a few brands we’ve worked on, and the typical emotions associated with the colours used in their palettes.

 First impressions count, and this is true when it comes to your brand.
 The colour is likely to be the first thing potential customers see, and they will form an instant, subconscious impression of your whole brand without knowing anything else about you.